about

 Caity also likes to bring humor and connection to every interaction she has, whether it is with a client, a colleague, or a stranger at the grocery store.
 She also brings empathy and understanding into her work; Caity got into the field of nutrition from her own disordered relationship with food and exercise.
 She knows it can be a difficult and irregular journey to heal your relationship with food, exercise, and your own body.
 Her history has only ignited her passion for appropriate sports nutrition counseling and working with folks in healing their relationship with movement and exercise.

-Celeste Kahn’s (she/her) work as an anti-diet Registered Dietitian is focused on providing a Health At Every Size (HAES) centered space where she can meet you with compassion and understanding.
+CELESTE KAHN’s (she/her) work as an anti-diet Registered Dietitian is focused on providing a Health At Every Size (HAES) centered space where she can meet you with compassion and understanding.
 Her goal is to help guide your journey toward food freedom and body positivity.

 Food can and should be joyful.
 We are all born intuitive eaters, but all too often our diet-focused culture turns this joy into shame and guilt.
 It’s time we acknowledge that dieting does more harm than good, explore how diet culture has held us back, and re-define our ideas of health.